 Take a few seconds to picture these: An overwhelming number of friend requests waiting for your approval in your social network of choice.
 Thousands of photos waiting to be thoroughly downloaded to your computer and organized afterwards.
 All kind of mementos from countries you have never visited coming out of your backpack.
 Notes from activities, workshops and energizers about various and interesting topics packed inside a bunch of different scribbling surfaces.
 Countless new experiences to share with friends and relatives starting to fade out from your memory..
 Some could say this is the outcome of almost any long term travel, but to the trained eye it would be a clear indicator of the shocking return to reality that happens after a youth exchange.

-Truth is, this is a way of travel which could not be preferred or recommended to all kind of travellers, but once you have made your mind about it, it is definitely one of the most rewarding, both in experiences and in expense-savings.
+Truth is, this is a way of travel which could not be preferred or recommended to all kind of travelers, but once you have made your mind about it, it is definitely one of the most rewarding, both in experiences and in expense-savings.

-Since 2007, when the European Union started the current iteration of the Youth in Action Programme, thousands of young travellers have embarked in one or more of the alternatives that this wonderful idea provides.
+Since 2007, when the European Union started the current iteration of the Youth in Action Programme, thousands of young travelers have embarked in one or more of the alternatives that this wonderful idea provides.
 Some of those, like EVS, have been previously discussed in AWTT, reason why I would like to write exclusively about Exchanges today.

 Before starting to get any deeper into the topic, note that the program itself is supposed to run only for a few months more, however this does not necessarily mean that you should be freaking out and rushing to enroll into your local youth organization.
 In fact, the program has already a continuation in the form of Erasmus+ , an upcoming program, that will take the good ideas and experiences from Youth in Action (YiA from now on) and develop them further, probably with an outreaching budget, that will comprise the Europe-wide famous Erasmus grants as well.

 Enough history lesson for today, what is in a Youth Exchange for you?
-Well, for starters, the possibility of engage into an European Program and get an unforgettable experience while learning non-formal education skills like organization or communication, not to forget meeting people from all over Europe and some neighbour countries like Armenia, Georgia, Azerbaijan and many more.
+Well, for starters, the possibility of engage into an European Program and get an unforgettable experience while learning non-formal education skills like organization or communication, not to forget meeting people from all over Europe and some neighbor countries like Armenia, Georgia, Azerbaijan and many more.

 One of the main incentives is the built-in funding since all this is funded by the European Union, which in practise translates to having the travel costs covered up to a 70%, and accommodation and food costs completely usually included.
 Does it sound good enough?